gavJackson/CV/README.md

 #### Automated Testing

-Created a visual regression testing platform built on Cypress that automatically generates interactive application maps and validates the complete frontend using screenshot comparison.
+Created a visual regression testing platform built on Cypress that automatically generates interactive application maps, feature usage statistics and validates the complete frontend using screenshot comparison and accessibility audits.

 Reduced regression testing effort while increasing confidence in releases.